Here’s what my day looked like when I worked in advertising:

 When I have to drive somewhere, I get to strategically time things around rush hour traffic.
 I imagine this is what Steve Jobs lived like – I know for certain he spent exactly zero time each morning working the mascara wand just right to avoid spidery eyelashes.

-I’ve become more efficient, and I fill up my gas take less often.
+I’ve become more efficient, and I fill up my gas tank less often.
 There’s more time for the gym and catching up with friends.
 My headspace is rarely occupied by things that aren’t work or life related.
 I’ve cut out a lot of BS, and I don’t miss it.

 When important stuff happens I get to show up and be present, because I have 500+ hours.
 I’ve given my employees those 500+ hours as well.